Pete Burns: 1990s and 2000s

 In 1990, the band produced their next studio album, Fan the Flame (Part 1), although their only successful record deal was in Japan where the album peaked at No. 27 on the Japanese Albums Chart.
 The band had begun to produce Fan the Flame (Part 2), however the album was shelved until it was finished in 2021.
 An acoustic album Love, Pete was also made available during a US personal appearance tour in 1992 and was widely bootlegged with the title Fan the Flame (Part 2): The Acoustic Sessions.
 Burns strongly criticised its subsequent distribution.

 In the early 1990s, Burns and Steve Coy signed with Waterman's PWL Records and recording was started on new tracks co-written and produced by Stock, but the sessions were aborted when Stock abruptly quit over his dissatisfaction with his share of publishing royalties on the new material.
 Work on new material recommenced with PWL staffer Barry Stone taking over co-production duties.
 The band released a new single in 1994, a cover version of David Bowie's "Rebel Rebel", under the name International Chrysis, named after the late transsexual nightclub performer.
 An initial demo of the track, which featured new lyrics written by Burns, was blocked by Bowie – who legally denied permission to use new lyrics, and also unsuccessfully requested the track not be covered by Burns at all.

 Remixed versions of tracks from Fan the Flame (Part 1) were later re-recorded for the band's 1995 Nukleopatra album, which was their sixth studio album.
 While the album was released as scheduled in Japan, the planned European release was pulled when Burns left PWL Records after Waterman refused his request to use Paul Oakenfold and other remixers to work on further singles, and instead insisted he wanted to write and produce for the band himself.
 In 1997, Burns claimed that some of the song covers were included as "album fillers" after studio time to write new material was cut short when "the record label started to fall to bits".

-In 1999, Burns covered Madonna's song "Why's It So Hard" from Erotica for Virgin Voices: A Tribute to Madonna, a compilation album featuring various artists covering her most iconic songs.
 In 2000, Dead or Alive released Fragile, a collection of remakes with several new tracks and covers including U2's "Even Better Than the Real Thing" and Nick Kamen's "I Promised Myself".
 The first song on the album, "Hit and Run Lover", was a hit single, peaking at No. 2 on the Japanese charts.
 A new remix album, Unbreakable: The Fragile Remixes, was released in 2001.
 This was followed in 2003 with a greatest hits album entitled Evolution: the Hits along with a video compilation that was also released on DVD.
 "You Spin Me Round (Like a Record)" was re-released as a single to promote the album with it reaching No. 23 on the UK Singles Chart.